How to Book Hotels for Large Groups Part 2: 8 Tips For Every Group Hotel Booking

 - Will individuals share lodging or have their own hotel rooms?

 Tip #4: Location, Location, LocationIf you’re handling your own group hotel booking, start your search with the location of the work or event your group is out of town for.
-A hotel’s proximity to that location will help you provide your travelers with a convenient stay and shorten the list of hotels you’re considering.
-If your group is traveling for several days, take into account the proximity of restaurants, shopping, and entertainment, so they can easily access a variety of local experiences after work hours.
+A hotel’s proximity to that location will help you provide your travellers with a convenient stay and shorten the list of hotels you’re considering.
+If your group is travelling for several days, take into account the proximity of restaurants, shopping, and entertainment, so they can easily access a variety of local experiences after work hours.
 Or, if your group is in town for a wedding or event, make sure they’ll be able to easily reach everywhere on their itinerary.
-Related: Our Favorite Corporate Retreat Locations in the U.S.

 Tip #5: Be Thoughtful About Amenities

 The right hotel amenities can be the difference between a miserable stay and a great one.